Telecommunications and Governance Consultant, Televate

 Vice President, RACOM

-Terry is Vice President of RACOM and primarily responsible for sales, marketing and business development.
-He has an engineering degree from the University of Cincinnati and 25 years of technical-solution sales and management.
-RACOM provides, and maintains all of the technologies used for responding to 911 emergencies — from the time an emergency dispatcher answers a 911 call to the time police, fire and ambulances arrive on scene…. from specialized phone systems, paging solutions and dispatch furniture to radios, voice recorders, video security, warning lights and sirens, In addition to providing solutions directly to end users, RACOM is also a master distributor providing, products, services and technical support to other dealers across 12 states in the Midwest.
+Terry is Vice President of sales and marketing at RACOM.
+He has an engineering degree from the University of Cincinnati and 25 years of experience providing large scale, technical solutions, sales and management.
+RACOM designs, implements and maintains all of the communication technologies used for responding to 911 emergencies from specialized E911 phone systems, Fire/EMS paging solutions and Police/Fire radio systems to video security, vehicle upfits, dispatch furniture and warning systems.

 Rick Burke, a co-founder and Managing Partner at Televate LLC, has over 35 years of solutions engineering and system operations experience with complex Public Safety and commercial communication networks and applications.
 He has extensive experience with land mobile radio, wireless broadband system engineering, and information technology within the Public Safety industry.
 Over the past 10 years, Rick has supported wireless broadband network design, governance, and business modeling, and has managed multiple 700 MHz Long Term Evolution (LTE) wireless broadband assessments for regional and statewide public safety communications programs.
 He is currently managing multiple State and Local Implementation Planning Grant (SLIGP) projects to assist states in developing their public safety broadband network (PSBN) strategic plans.